mayank3aj3769/mayank3aj3769/README.md

 # Mayank Raj

-Hello!
-I'm Mayank, a Machine Learning Engineer .
-My background includes a Masters degree in Machine Learning, with a focus on Deep Learning and Natural Language Processing.
-I am a Software Engineer with 3 years of work experience in building microservices.
-I'm skilled at fixing scaling issues, implementing new features, and upgrading microservices to handle more traffic.
+Hi , I am Mayank , I am an ML Engineer with 4 years of experience and a strong background in Machine Learning, Deep Learning and core Software Engineering principles.
+Skilled in translating client requirements into scalable microservices and deploying production-grade Deep Learning and NLP models for text, image, and multi-modal data

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mayank-raj77)